NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/distributed_dataparallel.rst

     - `drop_last` -   When working with datasets in distributed training, it is common for the total number of samples in the dataset to not be perfectly divisible by the product of the batch size and the number of replicas.
 When `drop_last` is set to *True*, the last batch that is not full will be dropped.

 and a distributed `DataLoader`.

+**DistributedSampler** is used to divide the dataset among multiple processes (workers).
+It ensures that each process only gets its portion of the data.
+When we create the **dataloader** we pass the DistributedSampler object to the dataloader object (*sampler=sampler*).
+This ensures each process gets a unique subset of data for distributed training.

 .. admonition:: Explanation
    :class: attention